vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 in the current implementation (version Juno), booting up a large number of homogeneous VMs is time-consuming.
 To overcome this drawback, we propose a lightweight patch called VMthunder for Nova for fast booting homogeneous VMs.
-VMthunder accelerates the booting process of a large number of VMs through on-demand data transfer.
+VMthunder accelerates the booting process of a large number of VMs through caching image data in local storage of compute node.

 Problem description
 ===================